 A sense of community will be fostered organically through overlapping courses and workshops taken by students and taught by faculty.
 We will have two social gatherings per year: one in February at the time of recruiting and one at the end of the academic year.
 These will feature core students and their families, recruited applicants (in Feb.), the Leadership Team, and other members of involved departments.
 We will also create a website and chat room for the project.
 The chat room will allow participants to discuss issues as they arrive, celebrate successes, and ask for advice.
 The technology we will use is a service such as Slack or Gitter; given the anticipated start date for the grant approximately 1.5 years in the future, these particular services may have been replaced, but we will use the equivalent at that time.

 Students in our program will be full members of one of the three collaborating departments.
-Our plan is that each department receives at least 25% of all students and thus have buy in.
+Our plan is that each department receives at least 25% of all students.
 We will only admit students if we can assure them of funding until graduation (as long as they meet adequate progress guidelines).
-For EEB, this means that after their NRT funding expires, Masters and PhD students will continue on guaranteed TA or RA lines until graduation, a model already used for trainees in our NIH PEER program.
+For EEB, this means that after their NRT funding expires, Masters and Ph.D. students will continue on guaranteed TA or RA lines until graduation, a model already used for trainees in our NIH PEER program.
 For EPP and FWF, which have few TA lines, most admitted students will be Master’s students expected to graduate in two years unless their advisor has other sources of funding, and Ph.D. students would require stipend, benefits, tuition, and fees to be covered by their advisor.

 Coordination with Administrators